NeuroJSON/jdata/JData_specification.md

 complex data forms, lack of flexibility and precision restrict it to specific applications.

-Hierarchical Data Format (HDF) is a format targeting at the broad needs from the scientific communities.
+The Hierarchical Data Format (HDF) is a format targeting at the broad needs from the scientific communities.
 It has an extensible hierarchical data model with a large capacity to represent complex binary data.
 However, to effectively use HDF requires skillful implementation and in-depth understanding to the